jugshaurya/showcase/mdx-blogs/stl.md

 - lower_bound(container.begin(), container.end(), value_tobe_searched) // <algorithm>
   - returns Iterator pointing to first element equal to or greater than key, or end().
   - This function returns the first element of a subsequence of elements that matches the given key.
-  - If unsuccessful it returns an iterator pointing to the first element that has a greater value than given key or end() if no such greater element exists.
+  - If unsuccessful it returns an iterator pointing to the first element that has a greater value than the given key or end() if no such greater element exists.
 - upper_bound(container.begin(), container.end(), value_tobe_searched) // <algorithm>
-    - returns upper element.
+    - returns the upper element.
     - Iterator pointing to the first element greater than key, or end().
 - iterator lower_bound(arr, arr + n, value_tobe_searched) // <algorithm>
 - iterator upper_bound(arr, arr + n, value_tobe_searched) // <algorithm>